 Recital Course Numbers

-BME students may use MUSR 90 or MUSR 91 or MUSR 490 for their required degree recital.
+BME students use MUSR 90 (for zero credits) for their required degree recital.

 Students doing a degree recital must sign up and register the date whether or not the recital will be on campus.

 For fall-semester recitals, students and faculty are provided at the very beginning of the semester with a list of possible recital dates in either Kimball Recital Hall or Westbrook Recital Hall (WMB rm 119), and recital sign-up is scheduled for Week 3.